There will always be people who will badmouth you, no matter what. Especially when you’re trying to make it big in life.

 You are what you are, and your worth is what you think it is.
 As long as you know that, it simply doesn’t matter what anybody says or thinks about you.

-Show them you just don’t care, and you’re good to go.
+Do not hang on.
+Show them you don’t care, and you’re good to go.